Quaid-e-Azam Library: Services at QAL

-A computer lab consisting of 50 latest computers is providing internet, e-mail, educational downloads, HEC digital resources, and other information to the members of library.
+A computer lab consisting of 50 latest computers offers internet, e-mail, educational downloads, HEC digital resources, and other information to the members of library.
 All services including usage of computer and internet are free of cost.
 The computer lab has been serving as a resource center for reference materials to scholars, researchers and graduate students of colleges and universities across the country.